isonic1/appium-mobile-grid/README.md

   * You have npm & Appium installed. https://www.npmjs.com/package/appium
   * You're running this on a mac.
 Though, this shouldn't be too different to run on other platforms.
   * You have Homebrew installed. http://brew.sh/
-  * You have android emulators installed or connected devices with USB Debug enabled.
+  * You have android emulators installed or USB connected devices with USB Debug enabled.

 To set up: